Introduction to Lung Cancer - Diagnosis and Staging

 CT scans show the anatomy of any masses, or tumors, in the lung and chest.
 If the tumor is malignant, CT scans also help determine if the cancer has metastasized, or spread, to lymph nodes or other organs.

 One or more of the following procedures may be used for biopsy.
-Your thoracic surgeon is often asked to review radiology images and is often asked to recommend the best option based on a patient's specific case.
+Your thoracic surgeon or interventional pulmonary specialist is often asked to review radiology images and is often asked to recommend the best option based on a patient's specific case.
 Different tools and technologies are used to sample tissue from different areas of the chest depending on what is most appropriate.

-- Needle Aspiration: A needle is inserted through the chest to remove a sample of tissue from the tumor.
+- Transthoracic Needle Aspiration: A needle is inserted through the chest to remove a sample of tissue from the tumor.
 The operator for this technique uses the CT scanner to guide the needle to the lung mass and obtain a tissue sample.
 This tissue is examined under the microscope for cancer cells.
 The physician may use a CT scan or other imaging technique to help guide the needle into the tumor.

 - Sputum cytology: This is an examination of the mucus, or sputum, that may be coughed up from the lungs.